flux-config-pam(5)

 The pam table configures flux-pam features that manage systemd user slices for Flux job users.
 This includes:

-• The flux-pam prolog and housekeeping scripts, which run during job prolog and housekeeping phases to start/stop user services and optionally apply resource constraints to user slices.
+• The flux-pam prolog and housekeeping scripts, which run during job prolog and housekeeping phases to manage slice constraints and a per-user active marker, and best-effort attempt to start user@$UID.service.

 • The pam_flux.so PAM session module, which attaches login sessions authenticated via the account module to the user's managed slice when manage-user-slice is enabled.
 See pam_flux(8).